 All wars are said to bring out the worst in mankind and this war was no different.
 Moreover, the worst possible motives are imputed of one’s enemy actions whereas one’s motives are deemed to be as pure as driven snow.
-Whereas one’s actions are deemed to be untainted, the enemies are deemed to be taken with nefarious and evil intend.
 Listed below are some of these atrocities attributed by the white colonial population of their Xhosa counterparts.
 Whether any of them bear any relation to reality, one will never know.
-Alexander has listed several the depraved and shameful deeds which formed part of their modus operandi.
+Alexander has listed several of the depraved and shameful deeds which allegedly formed part of their modus operandi.

 A church at war